Chorro/prozzie/docs/cli/CLI.md

 : The default value for variable.

 `description`
 : A brief description of the variable.
-This field is optional

 `hidden`
 : This field can have two possible values `true` or `false`, by default it's `false`.
 If you set `hidden` to `true` the variable will be classified like `module_hidden_envs` else `module_envs`.